d12frosted/elpa-mirror/gnu/auctex-readme.txt

 7 Contacts
 **********

-Bug reports should be sent by using 'M-x preview-report-bug <RET>', as this will fill in a lot of information interesting to us.
+Bug reports should be sent by using ‘M-x preview-report-bug <RET>’, as this will fill in a lot of information interesting to us.
 If the installation fails (but this should be a rare event), report bugs to
 <bug-auctex@gnu.org>.